VOL. III - CHAPTER 3

 By 1871, 20 year old Dorcas was a general servant to Harriett Trechard, aged 49, a lodging house keeper ,at 14 Pelham Crescent, St Mary in the Castle, Hastings.

 Dorcas married William Frederick Jarman on 17 April 1872 at St Leonards.
 William was a 35 year old wheelwright, son of William Clark, miller.
-Dorcas Barton was 22 years old, daughter of James Bartion, pork butcher.
-(Reg Gen June Qtr 1872 Hastings 2b 45).
+Dorcas Barton was 22 years old, daughter of James Barton, pork butcher.
+(Reg Gen June Qtr.
+1872 Hastings 2b 45).

 William Frederick Jarman was baptised on 5 February 1837, the son of Naomi Jarman.
 He had been born out of wedlock.
 His father was William Frederick Clark.
 William Frederick Clark married Elizabeth Sutton in 1839 and they had 2 sons, George Clark and Charles Clark.
 Elizabeth died in 1863 and on 25 January 1866 William Clark finally married Naomi Jarman at St Nicholas Brighton, when their son would have been nearly 30.